Most influential women in Russian history

 Catherine I – Russian Cinderella

-The city Yekaterinburg was named in her honor, and there was established the Order of St. Catherine.
+The city Yekaterinburg was named in her honor, and there the Order of St. Catherine was established.

 The widow of Peter the Great sized power.
 Preobrazhensky Regiment helped her.